ctrl-raj/curie-experiments/README.md

 *   **Personality Models:** The models are fine-tuned on Mistral to bring Curie and Maaya to life.
 *   **Speech Output:** Edge-TTS is used to give each AI a distinct voice.
-*   **Current Development:**  Speech input is currently being added to allow for direct conversation.
+*   **Speech To Text:**  Speech input is currently being added to allow for direct conversation.

 ### 🎥 [Watch the project walkthrough](https://youtu.be/9FC9Twq6Dvw)